Popular Paint Colours for Bathroom Vanities (or even a kitchen island!)

 And remember, when you’re choosing the best gray paint colour for your vanity, you need to pay CLOSE attention to the needs of your tiles and countertop.
 Find out which undertones you’re working with and coordinate your gray paint colour from there!
 Every gray will have undertones and you’ll want to make sure that they partner up!

 If you want a bit more body on your cabinets – you better get nekkid baby, it is a bathroom after all!
-Oh, not THAT type of body.
-Okay, so if you want a bit more DEPTH on your cabinets, then I’ve got some beauties for you to check out.
+Oh, not THAT type of body – weirdo.
+Let’s rephrase that…if you want a bit more DEPTH on your cabinets, then I’ve got some beauties for you to check out.

 This next one is not a bathroom…obviously, but it’s a great shot of Gauntlet Gray.

 Read more: The 9 Best Benjamin Moore Gray Paint Colours

 Green is SUPER popular these days – especially anything bordering on blue-green or a more emerald inspired colour.